research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 ![video](img/software-links-metadata.gif)

-### Software URL's
+### Software URLs

 - A **Source code repository URL** of the software.
 This link will show up as a repository icon on the software page and will be used to harvest information about the software development activity, which will be shown as a graph.
 At the moment we support [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/) and have limited support for [Bitbucket](https://bitbucket.org/product/).
-The platform is automatically detected from the http domain but it can be changed manually.
+The platform is automatically detected from the http domain, but can be changed manually.

 - A **Getting started URL** which refers to webpage with more information about the software.
 This is shown as the "Get started" button on the software page.